neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     Description:
         Value of the source variable which is watched for threshold crossing.
-        If the source is a membrane potential then ``netcon.x`` is a reference to that potential.
-If the source is an object, then ``netcon.x`` is a reference to the objects field called "x", ie source.x .
+        If the source is a membrane potential (or other RANGE variable) then ``netcon.x`` is a reference to
+        that potential or variable.
+        If the source is an object, the source has no NET_RECEIVE block, and the source declares an x RANGE variable, then ``netcon.x`` is a reference
+        to the objects field called "x", ie source.x (otherwise it evaluates to 0.0 .